 ViacomCBS has established a standard 7-day free trial for Paramount Plus.
 Also, T-Mobile and grandfathered Sprint postpaid wireless customers and T-Mobile Home Internet customers can get one year of the ad-based Paramount Plus plan for free.

 Beyond that, ViacomCBS has confirmed that each account on the service will support up to six individual profiles.
 You can share your login and password with up to five of your family and friends, and each one can have their own profile, so they can access the service for free and see their own content.

 While there isn’t a free tier plan on Paramount Plus, there is an alternative (sort of).
 ViacomCBS also owns Pluto TV, the completely free live and on-demand streaming service.
 It offers lots of the same library of content found on Paramount Plus on its over 100 channels.
 In fact, Pluto TV launched a channel, Paramount Plus Picks.
 It will offer select content from the streaming service, including episodes of shows that are usually Paramount Plus exclusives.

 How does it work?

-Paramount Plus works just like other streaming services: Log in to the service via your PC, mobile phone, tablet, or another connected device.
-Select the show or movie you want to watch, and start streaming.
-If you are signed up for the $9.99 a month plan, or the grandfathered $5.99 a month plan, you can also select Live TV to stream from your local CBS affiliate channels.
+Paramount Plus works like other streaming services: Log in to the service via your PC, mobile phone, tablet, or another connected device.
+Select the show or movie you want to watch and start streaming.
+If you are signed up for the $9.99 a month plan, you can also select Live TV to stream from your local CBS affiliate channels.